xgovern/rkm/README.md

 The function resolves to an output which is an encrypted questionnaire.
 The encrypted questionnaire does not store the answers inside (only questions, iteration numbers, and salt), and thus is a much safer way to store an recovery option at-rest.
-The hacker must provide the right decryption password, then, has to provide __all the answers correctly__; otherwise the recovery will output a gibberish 32-byte private key that resembles nothing like the original private key (not even partial resemblance which gives out information).
+The hacker must provide the right decryption password, then, has to provide __all the answers correctly simultaneously__; otherwise the recovery will output a gibberish 32-byte private key that resembles nothing like the original private key (not even a little partial resemblance which gives out information).

 1) This is certainly better than 16~32 random recovery phrases that one has to write down which is vulnerable to location/physical attack)